For a SaaS vendor, technical documentation is not just an internal tool. It is a lever of trust.

 Clear and structured documentation considerably reduces contractual tensions.

-It often makes unnecessary the overly intrusive security audit clauses that some customers ask for as a precaution.
+It often makes unnecessary the overly intrusive security audit clauses that some customers request as a precaution.

 In practice, a controlled transparency policy:

-The customer no longer needs to fight for complex audits: he knows that the information is available, up to date, and accessible in a secure environment.
+The customer no longer needs to push for complex audits: they know that information is available, up to date, and accessible in a secure environment.

 Technical documentation is not a simple integration medium: it is a tool for transparency and commercial credibility.